kamilazdybal/POD-DMD-decompositions/training_code/pulsatingPoiseuille/README.md

 Program calculates the pulsating velocity profile in three ways:

 	* using original solution from Asymptotic Complex Solution
-	* using approximation by Eigenfunction expansion
+	* using approximation by Eigenfunction Expansion
 		- using MODES number of modes
 	* using approximation by POD
 		- using RANK to represent the rank of the approximation matrix

 Program draws:

-	* first few spatial and temporal modes for the eigenfunction expansion
+	* first few spatial and temporal modes for the POD and Eigenfunction Expansion
 		- their number can be specified by user, 3 by default
 	* two movies for pulsating velocity profile
 		- one with the original solution and MODES first approximations using eigenfunction